jimmyknocks2003/demonstration/README.md

-Strive to achieve perfection and learn every day
+Strive to achieve perfection and learn every day!